Have You Been Injured in a Rear-End Accident?

 Many rear-end accidents do not involve an injury.
 Some are harmless fender-benders which may leave only a small dent or not even a scratch on a vehicle.
-These types of minor accidents often occur in stop-and-go traffic, at a stoplight, or in parking lots.
+These types of minor accidents often occur in congested traffic, stop-and-go traffic, at a stoplight, or in parking lots.

 Other rear end accidents, however, are more serious–particularly rear-end collisions that occur at high speeds.
 These types of accidents can cause serious and debilitating injuries.

 Is Whiplash a Common Injury from a Rear-End Collision?

 Rear-end collisions can lead to many kinds of injuries, including concussions, broken bones, and traumatic brain injuries.
 But the classic rear-end injury is whiplash.

 When a person is hit from behind, the vehicle they are in accelerates forward rapidly.
 As the seat of the vehicle pushes forward, the occupant’s head often snaps back, as few drivers and passengers rest their heads against the headrest.